Ah, the draw shot – that elusive right-to-left shape that all great players play, right?

 Hit It Longer

-It’s also a myth that you will hit it longer with a draw shot.
+It’s also a semi-myth that you will hit it longer with a draw shot.

 Face-to-path is a measurement of how open or closed the clubface vector is to the direction of clubhead travel through impact.
 This is the main factor behind why a ball curves.